Azure/ResourceModules/utilities/tools/REST2CARML/readme.md

 # Out of scope

-- Child-Modules: Generate not only the module's code, but also that of it's children and reference them in their parent (**_can be implemented later_**).
 - Idempotency: Run the module on existing code without overwriting any un-related content (**_can be implemented later_**).
+  - Notes:
+    - Should not update `params` that are already set (as we might have defined a custom default value)
+    - Should not update `properties`/`params` of resources/modules as we might have implemented custom logic